Standard Residential Tenancy Terms

 (b) the lessor has previously notified the tenant in writing of the lessor’s intention to sell.

-Access for making or inspecting repairs
+Access for making or inspecting repairs or complying with minimum housing standards

-(2) For urgent repairs, the lessor must, give reasonable notice and enter the premises at a reasonable time having regard to the interests of the tenant and the lessor.
+(2) For urgent repairs, the lessor must give reasonable notice and enter the premises at a reasonable time having regard to the interests of the tenant and the lessor.

 Notice to vacate by lessor